Eat and drink

 Yes, it's another high-end cocktail bar in Chinatown, but don't start yawning yet.
-From surreal eye candy to a rollicking soundtrack breezing between classic rock and Motown funk, Keong Saik cool cat Potato Head Folk nails the flippant, friendly vibe they boast at their Seminyak, Bali location – easily one of South-East Asia’s trendiest bars.
-As we’ve seen in other ballyhooed cocktail lounges in town, slick branding or a big name doesn’t guarantee that things will be done right, but Potato Head Folk manages it with fun and flamboyance, even while juggling split personalities: burger joint Three Buns occupies the first two floors, artsy cocktail club Studio 1939 is nestled on the third, and a twinkle-lit tiki bar operates on the building’s lovely open-air rooftop.
+From surreal eye candy to a rollicking soundtrack breezing between classic rock and Motown funk, this Keong Saik cool cat nails the flippant, friendly vibe they boast at their Seminyak, Bali location – easily one of South-East Asia’s trendiest bars.
+As we’ve seen in other ballyhooed cocktail lounges in town, slick branding or a big name doesn’t guarantee that things will be done right, but Potato Head Singapore manages it with fun and flamboyance, even while juggling split personalities: burger joint Three Buns occupies the first two floors, artsy cocktail club Studio 1939 is nestled on the third, and a twinkle-lit tiki bar operates on the building’s lovely open-air rooftop.

 Be warned: dine at Si Wei Mao Cai only if you can take the heat.
 The dishes here are not kidding when it comes to spice – they’ll leave you dripping in sweat and with a numb tongue.
 The most fiery of the lot is the Si Wei Langzi catfish ($29) that’s served swimming in chilli oil and Sichuan peppercorns.
 For something milder, order the duck stewed with potatoes ($26) that have been braised in a slightly spicy brown sauce.
 If you’re feeling especially brave, try the si wei chilli frog ($26), or frog’s legs stir-fried with both fresh and dried chillies for an intense kick.

 A tell-tale sign that you’ve found Hong Kong Soya Sauce Chicken Rice and Noodle is the long queue that weaves its way through the entire hawker centre.
-It'll take you 2 to 3 hours to get to the front of the queue.
+It can take you two to three hours to get to the front of the queue.
 Once you do, though, the process is swift.
 Chef Chan Hon Meng then chops the meat – chicken, char siew, roast pork or pork ribs – and serves them up on disposable plates with your carb of choice: mee kia, hor fun or rice.
 The star of the show is the soya sauce chicken ($7-$14).
 The skin cracks when you sink your teeth into it, giving way to tender and succulent meat.
 We recommend having it on a bed of rice, with a helping of steamed nuts and dark sauce ($2).
 And don't be afraid to pile on juicy and moreish char siew, too.
 Make sure to go early – chef Chan only prepares a limited number of chickens per day.
 Once they're out, patrons are turned away.